 Formal Definition:

-Instructional design (ID) encompasses a wide array of research-based or innovative activities to improve human performance and learning, products, processes, and overall return on investments.
-Moreover, ID includes the use of research and theory, common sense as practice, which is sometimes better provided from an outside source unfamiliar with the situation.
-Instructional designers work closely with organizations and subject matter experts to solve problems, determine needs, improve outcomes, and/or find opportunities through systematic analysis and a model-based approach.
+Instructional design (ID) encompasses a wide array of activities to improve human performance, learning, products, processes, and overall return on investments.
+ID includes the use of research, theory, and common sense.
+Instructional designers work closely with organizations and subject matter experts to solve problems, determine needs, improve outcomes, and/or find opportunities through systematic analysis and model-based approaches.
+For example, to produce a learning object, designers will systematically breakdown the skills, subskills, and entry level skills of learning goals and objectives for analysis to inform subsequent design decisions.

 Informal Definition: